ibm-cloud-docs/databases-for-elasticsearch/es-bot-tutorial.md

 - You need an [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration){: external}.
 - Install [Docker](https://www.docker.com/get-started/){: external}
-- Provision a [{{site.data.keyword.databases-for-elasticsearch}} Enterprise instance](https://cloud.ibm.com/databases/databases-for-elasticsearch/create){: external} with version 8.1x.x.
+- Provision a [{{site.data.keyword.databases-for-elasticsearch}} Platinum instance](https://cloud.ibm.com/databases/databases-for-elasticsearch/create){: external} with version 8.1x.x.
 - Once your instance is provisioned, download the TLS certificate.
 Navigate to your instance's **Overview**, scroll down to the *Endpoints* section, and then select **Download Certificate**.
 - If required, change the Admin password.
 Navigate to your instance's **Overview** and scroll down to the *Change Database Admin Password* section.
 Select **Change Password**.